wp-plugins/leaguemanager/readme.txt

 * BUGFIX: row colors for ascending/descending teams

 = 3.5 =
 * NEW: cut down standings to home teams with surrounding teams.
-Attribute home=X where X is an integer controling the number of surrounding teams up and down
+Attribute home=X where X is an integer controlling the number of surrounding teams up and down
 * BUGFIX: teams tied only when they have same points, point difference and goals
 * BUGFIX: championship mode
 * NEW: css class "ascend" and "descend" for first and last two teams. class "homeTeam" for home team row.
 Table rows (tr)